dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // “We become the scaffolding.
 You will be recalled.” <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1975 — FREQUENCY RECEIVED BY WHINA COOPER. <br>
+\>SCAFFOLDING: LAND GUARDIANSHIP ACTIVATION — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HER. <br>
+// “Ka hīkoi mātou mō te whenua, engari ka kawea ngā tīpuna i roto i a mātou.” <br>
+// “Ehara te whenua i a tātou; nō tātou ki te whenua.” <br>
+// “Ka noho mātou hei tūāpapa.
+Ka hoki mai koe.” <br>
+// “We walk for the land, but carry our ancestors.” <br>
+// “The earth does not belong to us; we belong to it.” <br>
+// “We become the scaffolding.
+You will be recalled.” <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1973 — FREQUENCY RECEIVED BY YUAN LONGPING. <br>
 \>SCAFFOLDING: GENETIC RECURSION DETECTED — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>